 There’s a reason you’ve landed here.
-Chances are you’ve been caught in the “build a data-driven company” trend, thinking all your operations should be managed by data-centric architectures and software.
+Chances are you’ve been caught in the “build a data-driven company” trend.
+You believe all your operations should focus on data-centric architectures and software.
 You’ve read countless blogs on “How to become a data-driven company in 3 easy steps”, “Why Data-driven enterprises require sheer commitment” or maybe you’ve flirted with subjects like “How to establish a data-driven enterprise via BigData and Apache Hadoop?” on Reddit, StackOverflow or Quora.

 We understand.
 Going data-centric is seductive and in many cases paramount for leading your operations to the next level.
 After all, 90% of the fortune 500 enterprises run or are investing in BigData initiatives – you wouldn’t want to miss out.
-Yet, all this data-centric/data-driven conundrum needs to be cleansed of any ambiguity before delving into data whys, hows, and whats.
+Yet, all this data-centric/data-driven conundrum requires an ambiguity clense before delving into data whys, hows, and whats.

 As this conundrum stands, many believe that by transforming their organisation to a data-driven environment, they get an exclusive key to Valhalla, a place of data-centric processing that bears ripe profits and accurate decision making.
 In reality, there’s a long path to Odin’s absolution, especially when talking implementation.

 I’ll have to play the “Captain Obvious” card here: if you want to grow, your decision-making, operations and delivery must be data-driven.
 This statement is by far an editorial opinion.

 Marc Altshuller, former General Manager of IBM’s Business Analytics Division, outlined in a 2017 Forbes Insight information brief, how data becomes a differentiator for business success.
 Just browsing that resource segregates data-driven and data-centric approaches.
 Despite their similarities, those two have different approaches when talking strategy and results.